iRNA-COSI/APAeval/execution_workflows/QAPA/README.md

 - sample: name of the sample for logs (e.g control_replicate1)
 - fastq1: FASTQ1 for both single-end and paired-end RNA-seq
 - fastq2: FASTQ2 for paired-end RNA-seq.
 If single-end, please leave this empty
-- bam: BAM input file for the sample
-- bai: BAI index file for sample's bam input
-- gff: GFF annotation file
-- fasta: FASTA reference sequence file
-- bed: BED 3'UTR library
-- mart export: Ensembl gene metadata table from Biomart.
-Please see [QAPA's GitHub page for more details](https://github.com/morrislab/qapa#prepare-annotation-files)

-To run QAPA with test data provided for APAeval, check the path to QAPA with `pwd` and replace the `path_to` in samplesheet_example.csv.

 When using your own data and input file instead of the provided test data and sample sheet, make sure to include in the input file you are using the absolute paths to the files, with the column names following the column